Stocks rise on Wall Street as bank fears ease further

 Traders are largely betting the Fed will have to cut rates as soon as this summer, something that can act like steroids for markets.
 But the Fed has been hinting it sees perhaps one more hike before holding rates steady through this year.

-Many professionals on Wall Street are taking the Fed at its word, saying rate cuts would likely come more quickly only if the economy falls into a deep recession.
+Many professionals on Wall Street are taking the Fed at its word, saying rate cuts would likely come more quickly only if the economy is in serious trouble.

+For now, a remarkably resilient job market has been holding up the economy, even as portions of it weaken under the strain of higher interest rates.

+With the end of March approaching, most companies are close to wrapping up their first quarter of the year.
+They'll begin telling investors in upcoming weeks how much profit they made, and expectations are largely weak.

 AP Business Writers Joe McDonald and Matt Ott contributed.